martynsmith/node-irc/docs/API.rst

     Set `sasl` to true to enable SASL support.
 You'll also want to set `nick`, `userName`, and `password` for authentication.

+    `nickMod` is used to change your nickname in case of "nickname in use" error, which disconnects the user until nick change.
+    This can be a function that `return`s a `string`, a `string` or a number;
+    This function emits a `nickinuse` event with `{old:'youOldNickname', now: 'yourNewNickname'}`

     `stripColors` removes mirc colors (0x03 followed by one or two ascii numbers for foreground,background) and ircII "effect" codes (0x02